Museumplein, Amsterdam, Kingdom of the Netherlands

 On this occasion, cities and people are massively decked out in orange as a sign of national pride and support for the Dutch royal family, the House of Orange-Nassau.
 Orange-coloured drinks are sold en masse on King’s Day.
 The drink is called oranjebitter, a preparation made in 1620 from juniper and orange.

 King’s Day results in a great day of festivities on land and water throughout the country (parades, artistic shows, concerts, entertainment, festivals, singing, dancing, funfairs, fireworks, children’s activities, large open-air garage sales…).

-- If 27 April falls on a Sunday, King’s Day is celebrated the day before, on 26 April (this will be the case in 2025).
-The festivities usually start the night before, during the King’s night, in a festive atmosphere.
+The festivities usually start the day before, during the King’s night, in a good-natured atmosphere.
 They give rise to a carnival atmosphere, during which an orange frenzy literally takes over the country.

-- On 27 April, the yard sales (vrijmarkt) give everyone the opportunity to freely sell second-hand objects in the streets and parks of Dutch cities.
+On 27 April, a flea market (vrijmarkt) gives everyone the opportunity to freely sell second-hand objects in the streets and parks of Dutch cities.
 Any inhabitant is allowed to set up a stall on the street to trade while being exempt from permits and taxes (except for the sale of perishable food and alcoholic beverages, which require a special permit).

 King’s Day has been declared a public holiday and is an integral part of Dutch national heritage and culture.
 Each year, the King and members of the Royal Family are invited to visit one or more cities in the Netherlands and take part in the festivities in the presence of the public.